Vegetarianism: Dairy and eggs

 One of the main differences between a vegan and a lacto-ovo vegetarian diet is the avoidance of both eggs and dairy products such as milk, cheese, butter and yogurt.
 Ethical vegans do not consume dairy or eggs because they state that their production causes the animal suffering or a premature death.

 To produce milk from dairy cattle, farmers separate calves from their mothers soon after birth to retain cow milk for human consumption.

 Treatment of animals

-Ethical vegetarianism has become popular in developed countries particularly because of the spread of factory farming, faster communications, and environmental consciousness.
+Ethical vegetarianism has become popular in developed countries particularly because of the spread of factory farming and environmental consciousness.
 Some believe that the current mass-demand for meat cannot be satisfied without a mass-production system that disregards the welfare of animals, while others believe that practices like well-managed free-range farming or the consumption of game (particularly from species whose natural predators have been significantly eliminated) could substantially alleviate consumer demand for mass-produced meat.